AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 [^hostminercollect]: A simplex-miner could use other methods too, like maintaining full nodes of each dapp-chain and continuously cycling through them (alternating which are running and which are not) to avoid massive computation requirements.
 Light clients seem obviously preferable where possible.

-A dapp-chain could, perhaps, have a rule like *X root tokens are created as part of the coinbase transaction and the miner of that block has free choice of the proportion of those which are provided as a transaction fee to the host-miner*.
+A dapp-chain could, perhaps, have a rule like *X root tokens are created as part of the coinbase transaction and the miner of that dapp-block has free choice of the proportion of those which are provided as a transaction fee to the host-miner*.

 Example use-case: an existing blockchain migrates to become an *Amaroo* dapp-chain.